JOSHUACACCAM/LIBRARY/README.md

       {
           "status": "fail",
           "data": {
-              "Message": "Access denied, only admins can add books."
+              "Message": "Access denied, only admins can view list of users."
           }
       }
       ```